 Are we guaranteed to be wiser and more mature in ten or fifteen years than we are today?
 Looking back, can we see the evidence of greater wisdom and understanding in our own lives today compared to a decade ago?
 If you have never put much thought into this subject, the answer might be “no”—but that could change.

-As young children our bodies and minds grow at staggering rates.
+As young children, our bodies and minds grow at staggering rates.
 Physically, a child’s brain is more "plastic"—meaning it is more ready and able to learn than an adult’s.
-There is good reason for this, since everything infants and toddlers encounter is new.
+There is good reason for this since everything infants and toddlers encounter is new.
 So it makes sense that children would gain knowledge and understanding about the world as they grow.
-The wisdom and maturity accumulated by children is almost automatic, but what about the rest of us?
+The wisdom and maturity accumulated by children are almost automatic, but what about the rest of us?

 There were two directions our conduct and thinking could have taken us at this point.
 One would have been to get mad and leave a nasty note on the door of the restaurant questioning the establishment’s priorities.
 Another more sensible option was for us to internalize the scenario and think of how we could have done better, which we did.
 We agreed that it would have been prudent to inquire earlier in the week about their specific hours and days of operation.

 If we had chosen the path of anger, we really would not have taken responsibility for our actions.
 We would instead have blamed the restaurant and not learned anything that would benefit us in the future.
 We would have experienced zero growth intellectually or in maturity.